Best Neighborhoods in Spokane

 Only the southernmost portion of the community lies within the city's borders, with the remaining area unincorporated.
 It is believed the area was first inhabited by the Siwash Indian Tribe, possibly dating back as far as 1010.
 The oldest inhabited home in the neighborhood was built in 1879.

 Five Mile Prairie today is primarily residential, with no commercial businesses within the neighborhood.
 Residents enjoy the feel of country living while still being near the city.
 Homes built along the rim of the plateau are coveted for their spectacular views.
-Along with a 24-acre park, residents enjoy walking trails, playground and other park amenities.
+Along with a 24-acre park, residents enjoy walking trails, a playground, and other park amenities.
 The neighborhood holds its "Prairie Days" festival every September.

 Five Mile Prairie Hotspots